 This course helps students to practice translating selected texts from Pāli to English.
-It introduces sentences, passages, and sections chosen from a variety of Pāli canonical texts, such as the Dīgha Nikāya, the Majjhima Nikāya, the Saṃyutta Nikāya, the Aṅguttara Nikāya, for students to learn grammar and practice translation skills with a focus given to analyzing Pāli passages meaningfully so that the students gets the opportunity to develop their skills in understanding and translating the texts, while also acquainting themselves with the vast Pāli canonical literature.
+It introduces sentences, passages, and sections chosen from a variety of Pāli canonical texts, such as the Dīgha Nikāya, the Majjhima Nikāya, the Saṃyutta Nikāya, the Aṅguttara Nikāya, for students to learn grammar and practice translation skills with a focus given to analyzing Pāli passages meaningfully.
+Students will get the opportunity to develop their skills in understanding and translating the texts, while also acquainting themselves with the vast Pāli canonical literature.